marcandre259/blog/_posts/2025-04-27-math-syntax.md

 ```

 The LLM assures me that it tried this solution and that it worked.
 It does not.
 The blog's style is back, but the math is not rendering.

+As a check, I put the *mathjax* import script directly in this blog post.

 <!-- Add this MathJax script directly to the post -->
 <script type="text/javascript" async